adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, I should be required to enter a char and player name

-- [ ] As a player, when I start typing in the alignment field, OGL data auto-completes
+- [x] As a player, when I start typing in the alignment field, OGL data auto-completes

-- [ ] As a player, when I start typing in the race field, OGL data auto-completes
+- [x] As a player, when I start typing in the race field, OGL data auto-completes

-- [ ] As a player, when I start typing in the class field, OGL data auto-completes
+- [x] As a player, when I start typing in the class field, OGL data auto-completes

-- [ ] As a player, when I starting typing in the background field, OGL data auto-completes
+- [x] As a player, when I starting typing in the background field, OGL data auto-completes

-- [ ] As a player, I can add values to all my ability scores
+- [x] As a player, I can add values to all my ability scores

-- [ ] As a player, I am required to add values to all ability scores before progressing in the character creation wizard

 - [x] As a player, I can navigate and complete the character creation wizard

 - [ ] As a player, after creating a character via the character creation wizard, I can view all the data entered in the stats and profile modules

 - [ ] As a player, after selecting a backpack, all items are pre-populated in the inventory module

+- [ ] As a player, the point buy method is functional and I can't proceed until I have zero points left